mehmet-mert/FrameRecorder/Docs/README_en.md

 ## Acknowledgments

-* Thanks to https://github.com/Umut-Umut for testing.
+* Thanks to https://github.com/Umut-Umut and https://github.com/hilmiAkkaya for testing.